devAlice

 • [prohibition 2]

-Four clear sections let the model separate "what to answer" from "what to ignore."
+Four clear sections help the model separate what to address from what to skip.

 2. Template 1 — Code Review